pingswept/me30-website/content/notes/pi-programming.md

     return 'Something went wrong'
 ```

-You also need to install [Flask](https://pypi.org/project/Flask/) for this to work.
+You also need to install [Flask](https://pypi.org/project/Flask/) onto your Pi for this to work.

 **Wait, how do I install Flask?**